 In 2017, the European Council adopted a revised version of the EU Shareholder Rights Directive.3 The Dutch bill implementing the revised EU Shareholder Rights Directive entered into force at the end of 2019.
 The new rules on remuneration and related party transactions are effective as of 1 December 2019.
-The provisions relating to electronic voting, shareholder identification and transmission of information to shareholders take effect on 3 September 2020.
+The provisions relating to electronic voting, shareholder identification and transmission of information to shareholders took effect on 3 September 2020.
 A remuneration policy needs to be in place for the executive and supervisory boards and must be approved by the general meeting at least every four years.
-The general meeting will have an annual advisory vote on the remuneration report.
-In addition, material related party transactions will require the approval of the supervisory board and will be subject to increased transparency requirements.
-Investors will be required to be transparent how they invest and how they engage with companies they invest in.
+The general meeting has an annual advisory vote on the remuneration report.
+In addition, material related party transactions require the approval of the supervisory board and are subject to increased transparency requirements.
+Investors have to be transparent how they invest and how they engage with companies they invest in.

 Dutch Stewardship Code

 Dutch pension funds, insurers and asset managers published the first Dutch Stewardship Code in July 2018.4 The Stewardship Code sets forth certain principles on institutional shareholder engagement, which, among other things, are aimed at stimulating institutional investors to cast informed votes at shareholder meetings, engaging with listed companies on strategy, performance and ESG topics, and being transparent on its voting policy and history.
 From financial year 2019 onwards, asset owners and asset managers are expected to apply the Code's principles and to report on its implementation.